kubevela/kubevela.github.io/docs/end-user/components/references.md

 ## Helmchart

-> **Note:** This component is still under development.
-The Helm pre-delete and post-delete hooks doesn't work with this.
+> **Note:** There is a known limitation with pre-delete and post-delete hook functionality that will be addressed in later releases.
+Currently, only public chart repositories are supported — authentication for private repositories is on the roadmap.

 ### Description